Detection under Privileged Information: Related Work

 \section{Related Work}

-Domain specific feature engineering has been a key effort within the security communities.
-For example, researchers have previously used specific patterns to group malware samples into families~\cite{rafique2013firma, nissim2014novel, ahmadi2015novel}, explored using DNS information to understand and predict botnet domains~\cite{antonakakis2012throw, bilge2011exposure, yadav2010detecting}, and have analyzed network and system level features to identify previously unknown malware traffic~\cite{rahbarinia2015segugio,miller2012sequential,celik2011salting}.
+Domain-specific feature engineering has been a key effort within the security communities.
+For example, researchers have previously used specific patterns to group malware samples into families~\cite{rafique2013firma, nissim2014novel, ahmadi2015novel}, have explored using DNS information to understand and predict botnet domains~\cite{antonakakis2012throw, bilge2011exposure, yadav2010detecting, celik2017malware}, and have analyzed network and system level features to identify previously unknown malware traffic~\cite{rahbarinia2015segugio,miller2012sequential,celik2011salting}.
 Other works have focused on user authentication from facial images~\cite{parkhi2015deep, sun2015deepid3}.
-We view our efforts in this paper to be complementary to much these and related works.
-Features in these works can be easily integrated as privileged information into a detection algorithm to strike a balance between accuracy and the cost or availability constraints at run-time.
+We view our efforts in this paper to be complementary to these and related works.
+Features in these works can be easily enhanced with privileged information in detection algorithms to strike a balance between accuracy and the cost or availability constraints at runtime.

 The use of privileged information has recently attracted attention in a few others areas such as computer vision, image processing, and even finance.
 Wang et al.~\cite{wang2015classifier} and Sharmanska et al.~\cite{sharmanska2013learning} derived privileged features from images in the form of annotator rationales, object bounding boxes, and textual descriptions.
-Niu et al. use privileged-augmented robust classifiers for action and event recognition~\cite{niu2016exploiting}.
-Ribeiro et. al use annual turnover and global balance values as a privileged for enhancing the financial decision-making~\cite{ribeiro2012enhanced}.
-However, their approaches are not designed to model security-relevant data but rather to determine if there is a possibility of application to a domain specific information.
+Ribeiro et al. used annual turnover and global balance values as privileged features for enhancing the financial decision-making~\cite{ribeiro2012enhanced}.
+However, their approaches are not designed to model security-relevant data and do not consider feature engineering but rather to determine if there is a possibility of application to a domain specific information.